scientific-python/cookie/docs/pages/patterns/data_files.md

   need to download large datasets for their examples and tests.

-If you use one these alternatives, add the names of the generated or downloaded files to the project's `.gitignore` file, which was provided by the cookiecutter template.
+If you use one these alternatives, add the names of the generated or downloaded files to the project's `.gitignore` file, which is provided by the [copier][]/[cookiecutter][] template.
 This helps protect you against accidentally committing the file to git.

 If the file in question is a text file and not very large (\< 100 kB) than it's reasonable to just bundle it with the package.
 If not, see the recommendation at